-5. CONCLUSION ANDRECOMMENDATION
+5. CONCLUSION AND RECOMMENDATION

-The findings of this study indicated that the timing of harvest significantly influences the morphological traits and dry matter yield of Guatemala grass.
-As the harvesting age is extended, there is an increase in all morphological parameters and DMY.
-However, factors like plant height, number of nodes per plant, and DMY are affected by differences in agro-ecologies.
+The findings of this study indicated that harvesting stages significantly influences the morphological traits and dry matter yield of Guatemala grass.
+As the harvesting stage is extended, there is an increase in all morphological parameters and DMY.
+Morphological traits like plant height, number of nodes per plant, and DMY are also affected by differences in agro-ecologies.
 On the other hand, except for CP content and IVOMD, agro-ecological variations have no significant effect on the chemical composition parameters and ME of the grass.
-Harvesting stage highly affects morphological traits and dry matter yield of Guatemala grass.
-All morphological parameters and DMY increase as the harvesting stage extends.
-However, among the morphological traits of the grass, plant height, number of nodes per plant and DMY are influenced by differences in agro-ecologies.
-Except CP content and IVOMD, all chemical composition parameters except CP, IVOMD and ME are not significantly affected by variations in agro-ecologies.
-The grass harvested from mid agro-ecologies exhibits notably higher CP and IVOMD.
 Additionally, besides ash and DM, the chemical composition parameters and IVOMD are affected by the stage of harvesting.
 With increased harvesting stage, NDF, ADF and ADL increase, while CP, ME, and IVOMD decrease.
 Guatemala grass, when incubated in vitro, produces a significant amount of gas, with the volume and methane production varying depending on the agro-ecologies and stage of harvest.